 The goals of the Engineering Department remain consistent with the goals from the previous years as they strive to maintain and improve the level of service provided by each program performed.
 The following lists the main goals of the Engineering Department.

-- Perform consistent and fair development review in an efficient manner. - Provide timely construction inspections.
+- 1. Perform consistent and fair development review in an efficient manner. - 2.
+Provide timely construction inspections. - 3.
+Prioritize, design, and manage capital construction projects to meet the infrastructure needs of the community.